Data Compression with Stochastic Codes: From Renaissance Secret Codes to Modern Data Compression

-These benefits come at a cost: general relative entropy coding algorithms are impractically slow when contrasted with comparable quantisation-based methods.
+These benefits come at a cost: general relative entropy coding algorithms are impractically slow compared with comparable quantisation-based methods.
 A central question, then, is which conditional distributions admit fast algorithms; a theme we will discuss in the next section.

 In summary, this article provides a broad, high-level overview of relative entropy coding and its applications.
-After reading, the interested reader will be well-positioned to dive into the relevant literature.
 We recommend \cite{flamich2024data} for readers interested in further computational aspects and applications to learned compression, and \cite{li2024channel} for an excellent, comprehensive exposition.